nile-green-ai/thermomind-continuity/README.md

 ## 📊 What Live Agents Look Like Over Time

 ThermoMind is live in production.
-OSIRIS_OS — the open source emergence engine bridged to ThermoMind — has run 90,000+ cycles continuously with no resets, currently holding a TCI Grade B.
+OSIRIS_OS — the open source emergence engine bridged to ThermoMind — has run **100,000+ cycles** continuously with no resets, currently holding a TCI Grade B.

 ```
 Cycle  Surplus  Drift  Stability  Grade  Event